 - Feature Links

 Rancho Water is dedicated to our customers’ right to expect transparent government and easy access to information.
 Rancho Water is committed to providing our customers and stakeholders publicly accessible, factual information that assists our stakeholders and members of the public in understanding how the District operates.
 The following forms and information are provided with this intention.

 Board of Directors

 The Board of Directors reviews and takes formal action to set Board compensation annually, in accordance with State of California law.
-On April 1, 2014, the RCWD Board of Directors voted to change their compensation rate, as established by Ordinance No. 2014-4-1, which is set at $200 per meeting.
+On April 1, 2014, the Rancho Water Board of Directors voted to change their compensation rate, as established by Ordinance Number 2014-4-1 (PDF), which is set at $200 per meeting.

-There are three recognized employee bargaining groups, the Rancho California Water District Employees’ Association (RCWDEA), the Rancho California Water District Managers, Professional, and Confidential Employees’ Association (MPCEA).
+There are two recognized employee bargaining groups, the Rancho California Water District Employees’ Association (RCWDEA) and the Rancho California Water District Managers, Professional, and Confidential Employees’ Association (MPCEA).
 Additionally, we have a non-represented group, which includes Confidential designated positions and Executives.
-Under state law, the District is required to meet and confer each year with the bargaining units.
+Under state law, the District is required to meet and confer each year with bargaining units.
 The RCWDEA and MPCEA has entered into a three-year memorandum of understanding (MOU) with the District.
 Full-time employees are covered by the State of California Public Employees Retirement System (PERS).
 During the fiscal year which ended June 30, 2023, the District’s contribution to PERS for full-time employees was approximately $3,041,210.75 net of employee contributions of $1,420,300.40.

-The District has adopted and follows a conflict of interest policy and fully complies with the specific requirements of the Political Reform Act (financial interests and decision-making), Government Code Section 1090 (contracts), the Ralph M. Brown Act (open meetings), and AB 1234 (compensation, expense reimbursement and ethics training).
-These policy and statutory requirements ensure transparency and ethical behavior by water district officials.
-On March 9, 2006, the Board of Directors adopted the Ethics Training Policy Section 3.15, which implements the Ethics Training portion of AB 1234.
+The District has adopted and follows a conflict of interest policy (PDF) and fully complies with the specific requirements of the Political Reform Act (financial interests and decision-making), Government Code Section 1090 (contracts), the Ralph M. Brown Act (open meetings), and AB 1234 (compensation, expense reimbursement and ethics training).
+These policy and statutory requirements ensure transparency and ethical behavior by water district officials. in March 2006, the Board of Directors adopted an Ethics Training policy, which implements the Ethics Training portion of AB1234.
+Ethics Training Policy (PDF)

 Public Records Requests

-View the Rancho California Water District Public Records Policy.
+View the Rancho California Water District Public Records Policy (PDF).
 A member of the public who wishes to inspect copies of a particular public record must submit a written request, identifying the public records to be inspected.
 Requests may be made using the Public Records Request Form.

 Senate Bill 272